Critical terrorism studies: CTS's main critiques of traditional terrorism studies

 CTS would not have come into existence unless scholars saw the need for a change in many of the perspectives within terrorism studies as a whole.
-Some of the most common criticisms CTS consistently presents including the inconsistent 'definition' of terrorism, the political power held by most Orthodox scholars, the ineffectiveness of the War on Terror, the glorification of patriotism, and the demonising narrative of the 'enemy'.
+Some of the most common criticisms CTS consistently presents include the inconsistent 'definition' of terrorism, the political power held by most orthodox scholars, the ineffectiveness of the war on terror, the glorification of patriotism, and the demonising narrative of the 'enemy'.

 Definitions of terrorism

 The term "terrorism" gained prominence during the French Revolution when it was used by the Jacobins to kill known supporters of the Ancien Régime, and to eliminate those labeled enemies of the revolution.
-Thus, the state was the first proponent of using terrorism as a political tool.
 Moving into the twentieth century, the regimes of Nazi Germany and Soviet Russia, through the use of secret police, used tension to subdue and kill those deemed enemies of the state.
 Further, a number of Latin American states backed by the US utilised state-terrorism to silence the population and consolidate their control – Chile and Nicaragua in particular.
 Up until this point, terrorism was largely, though not exclusively, defined by its use by state.
 And it was not until later that academic circles shifted the focus to non-state actors.
 There is research to suggest that states that have witnessed severe upheaval throughout their history will utilise state-terrorism.
 Such as Iraq, Syria, Israel, Burundi, Rwanda, Zaire, Myanmar, Indonesia, Serbia and Chechnya.
 Furthermore, for weak states, state terrorism is often viewed as a legitimate total state consolidation.

 Terrorism therefore has a number of meanings and interpretations that we can use to assess terrorist acts in the contemporary era.
 Terrorism is a heavily contested concept and it is the context in which a violent act occurs as to how people define the act.
 It is symbolic violence, a communicative act, with the sole purpose to send the message.
 It is the psychological effect of using fear, as it is not the victims of a terrorist act.
 But the wider audience who are the target, because the victims become instrumental as they are the message carriers.